CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/General/monitoring.md

 Lumen maintains and monitors all components of the Lumen Private Cloud on VMware Cloud Foundation stack.
 The following outlines the monitors that are in place to ensure availability of the product.

 ### Physical Hardware
 Lumen monitors the physical hardware that hosts the Lumen Private Cloud on VMware Cloud Foundation product.
-This includes monitoring components such as:
+This includes monitoring components such as the following:

 * System board
 * RAM